awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.HDFS.md

 ## Accessing the Data in HDFS<a name="EMRforDynamoDB.CopyingData.HDFS.ViewingData"></a>

 HDFS is a distributed file system, accessible to all of the nodes in the Amazon EMR cluster\.
-If you use SSH to connect to the master node, you can use command line tools to access the data that Hive wrote to HDFS\.
+If you use SSH to connect to the leader node, you can use command line tools to access the data that Hive wrote to HDFS\.

-HDFS is not the same thing as the local file system on the master node\.
+HDFS is not the same thing as the local file system on the leader node\.
 You cannot work with files and directories in HDFS using standard Linux commands \(such as `cat`, `cp`, `mv`, or `rm`\)\.
 Instead, you perform these tasks using the `hadoop fs` command\.

 The following steps are written with the assumption you have copied data from DynamoDB to HDFS using one of the procedures in this section\.